shikokuchuo/nanonext/README.md

 socket library providing high-performance scalability protocols, implementing a cross-platform standard for messaging and communications.
-Serves as a concurrency framework that can be used for building distributed systems.
+Serves as a concurrency framework that can be used for building distributed applications.

 Designed for performance and reliability, the NNG library is written in C and {nanonext} is a lightweight wrapper depending on no other packages.
-Supported transports include inproc (intra-process), IPC (inter-process), TCP/IP (IPv4 or IPv6), and WebSocket.
-The inproc transport uses zero-copy where possible for a much faster solution than alternatives.

-Can be used for sending data across networks, but equally as an interface for code and processes to communicate with each other.
-Receive data generated in Python, perform analysis in R, and send results to a C++ program – all on the same computer or on networks spanning the globe.
+Provides the interface for code and processes to communicate with each other - receive data generated in Python, perform analysis in R, and send results to a C++ program – all on the same computer or on networks spanning the globe.

+Implemented scalability protocols:

+-   Bus (routing)
+-   Pair (two-way radio)
+-   Pipeline (one-way pipe)
+-   Publisher/Subscriber (topics & broadcast)
+-   Request/Reply (I ask, you answer)
+-   Survey (everyone votes)

+Implemented transports:

+-   inproc (intra-process)
+-   IPC (inter-process)
+-   TCP/IP (IPv4 or IPv6)
+-   WebSocket

 ### Table of Contents